Ways to Handle "Waste"

 Do you know the difference between a sanitary landfill and a dump?
 You may think they are the same, but there is a big difference between the two.
 Dumps, much more common many years ago, are uncovered, unlined areas where people "dump" their trash.
-Dumps gave off a smelly odor, attracted many unwanted bugs and animals, and polluted the environment.
+Dumps gave off a smelly odor, attracted many unwanted bugs and animals and polluted the environment.
 Today's sanitary landfills are designed to protect our environment and people.
-Years of preparation go into building a landfill.
-It is a very complex operation.
-ESL is located on Days Cove Road in the White Marsh area.
+Years of preparation go into building a landfill - it is a very complex operation.
+Baltimore County's Eastern Sanitary Landfill is located on Days Cove Road in the White Marsh area.

 While sanitary landfills are much safer for the environment than the dumps of the past, landfilling is still the least desirable method for disposing of material.
 Things that are buried remain in the ground for a long time, never used again.

 Burn for Energy and Steam

 An alternative to landfilling is called "waste-to-energy," in which trash is burned (incinerated) to generate energy and steam.
 Baltimore County sends some of its trash to the Wheelabrator Baltimore waste-to-energy plant, located in downtown Baltimore.
 At this facility, incoming trucks dump waste into a large pit.
 Material from the pit is placed in a large incinerator, where it is burned at very high temperatures.
 A high pressure steam is recovered in the process and it is used for heating or summer cooling (using chillers) in downtown Baltimore.
 This process reduces the volume of incoming garbage by 90 percent.